JerBouma/FinanceDatabase/financedatabase/README.md

 <continues>
 ```

-This returns 3.367 different money markets.
+This returns approximately 3.000 different money markets.
 Find a more elaborate explanation with `help(fd.select_moneymarkets)`:

 ```text
 Help on function select_moneymarkets in module financedatabase.json_picker: